Instant Pot Chicken Biryani Recipe

 - Probably the easiest of all biryanis is a one-pot biryani, where you cook your protein and starch in one pan.

 - This instant pot or pressure cooker biryani is quicker and easier because of the pressure cooking.
-So, when you are craving a good biryani but you don’t have time, this is a great option.
+So, when you are craving a good biryani but don’t have time, this is a great option.

-Ingredients and substitute
+Ingredients and substitutes

 - Ginger and garlic – Onion, ginger, and garlic are an absolute must when making curry.
 Hence, you will rarely find a recipe that does not have these.
 So make sure you buy fresh ginger and garlic for your Indian curries.
 They will make a huge difference.
 You can also make a ginger garlic paste.

-- Garam masala – This is the Indian exotic spice blend that works well in many Indian dishes, even some sweet dishes.
+- Garam masala – This is the Indian spice blend that works well in many Indian dishes, even some sweet dishes.
 It’s made with cinnamon stick, cardamom pods, cloves, and other spices.
 You can also use homemade Garam Masala or store-bought.

 - Yogurt – I like Greek yogurt because it’s thick and makes the rice less soggy.
 And yet, you can easily add a tad less water using regular yogurt.

-Instant pot chicken biryani recipe
+Step-by-step: Instant Pot chicken biryani recipe

 - Marinate Chicken – Add all the marinade ingredients to a bowl and combine well.
 Then, add the chicken pieces and combine well.
 Cover and let marinate for 30 minutes or overnight in the fridge.

-Pro tip – Always use a marinade safe bowl such as glass or plastic, not metal.
-Metals like aluminum can react with the acid in the recipe causing it to discolor food and give it a bad taste. - Soak rice – Wash and soak basmati rice in water for 30 mins.
+Pro tip – Always use a marinade-safe bowl, such as glass or plastic, not metal.
+Metals like aluminum can react with the acid in the recipe, causing it to discolor food and give it a bad taste. - Soak rice – Wash and soak basmati rice in water for 30 mins.

 Pro tip – Soaking will ensure the rice cooks evenly.
-It also makes the rice, fluffy, light, and airy.
+It also makes the rice fluffy, light, and airy.

 Instant Pot Pressure Cooker

-- Turn the instant pot on sauté mode.
-Add oil and whole spices – saute for 30 seconds.
+- Turn the Instant Pot on sauté mode.
+Add oil and whole spices; sauté for 30 seconds.

 - Onions – Then, add the onions and cook until they are caramelized.
 You will need to stir the onions often so they don’t burn.
 Cook until the onions have reduced to 1/3 of their original volume.
 They should be tender and caramelized – for about 5 minutes.